SAP-samples/teched2022-DA281/exercises/dd3/README.md

 ### **Details on Replication Flow architecture**

-In the underlying architecture Replication Flows are executed by so called "worker graphs", which internally built based on Data intelligence pipelines, but optimized for data replication use cases to overcome the limitations we have seen in the beginning of this deep dive when using regular pipelines. <br>
+In the underlying architecture Replication Flows are executed by so called "worker graphs", which is internally built based on SAP Data Intelligence pipelines, but optimized for data replication use cases to overcome the limitations we have seen in the beginning of this deep dive when using regular pipelines. <br>

 A worker graph is being executed in the background in case a user triggers the execution of a Replication Flow and mainly consists of the source & target connectivity + projection & mapping in case the user is defining a filter or changes the structure of the data set.
 Theoretically, there is no limit for a user to define how much data sets (also known as Tasks) can be added inside a single Replication Flow, but there are some important aspects we will highlight below that influence this decision.<br>